 Siloh Radovsky writes personal essays, experimental prose, and graphic narratives.
 She currently lives in San Diego, where she is an MFA student at the University of California.
 Siloh received her B.A. from the Evergreen State College, where she took an interdisciplinary approach to writing, often merging word and image.
 Her work has appeared in [PANK], Sundae Theory, Teen Vogue, Inkwell, Entropy, and Alchemy.
 She is also the author of numerous zines, some of which can be found on this website.
-Siloh is currently working on a collection of personal essays focused on medicine, psychiatry, care, objectivity, and spiritual praxis in the context of neoliberalism and ecological despair.
+Siloh is currently working on personal essays focused on medicine, psychiatry, care, objectivity, and spiritual praxis in the context of neoliberalism and ecological despair.

 Her journalistic interests include medicine, lifestyle, and spirituality; politics; history; music and pop culture; food and eating; new literary modes; herbalism; and mysticism.